ampproject/amp.dev/content/docs/get_started/login_requiring.md

 </script>
 [/sourcecode]

 The authorization endpoint is deployed as part of AMPByExample.
 It’s in fact responsibility of the publisher of the page to provide this endpoint.
 In the sample case, for simplicity sake, we implemented a simple logic where when this request is received, the server reads the value of a cookie called `ABE_LOGGED_IN`.
-If the cookie is not there, we return a json containing `loggedIn = false`.
-This means that the first time you land on the page, this request will return `loggedIn = false` and the login button will be shown.
+If the cookie is not there, we return a JSON response containing `loggedIn = false`.
+As result, the first time a user lands on the page, this request will return `loggedIn = false` and the login button will be shown.

-Looking again at the button HTML code, by using `on="tap:amp-access.login-sign-in"`, we specify that once the user taps on the button, the URL specified in the JSON above should be used:
+Looking again at the button's HTML code, by using `on="tap:amp-access.login-sign-in"`, we specify that once the user taps on the button, the URL specified in the JSON above should be used:

 [sourcecode:json]
 {